 Planning a Visit: What to Know

 Mészáros Pál Winery is located at Kossuth Lajos u.
 26 in Szekszárd, a town reachable by train from Budapest in approximately two hours.
 The winery sits on a central street, making it accessible without a vehicle, though exploring the vineyard sites that supply the region's leading producers does benefit from a car.
-Because phone and website details are not publicly listed in the current record, the clearest approach for visit planning is to contact the winery directly through local tourism channels or to include it within a structured winery tour of the appellation.
+The best approach for visit planning is to contact the winery directly or include it within a structured winery tour of the appellation.
 Szekszárd's compact geography means that a single day allows visits to multiple Pearl-level producers.
-For broader context on the town's food and drink offer, our full Szekszárd restaurants guide covers the appellation in depth.

 Recognition Snapshot